khuongduy354/resume-sync/DEV.md

 <!-- When client shutdown (window.unload), read the (Q) above, and fire the request instantly using beacon -> screw it because no header = no auth -->
 https://stackoverflow.com/questions/40523469/navigator-sendbeacon-to-pass-header-information

 Why timestamp?
-This is a client-tracked timestamp, which is created when the sync request is queued, let's say in term of retry sync (3) in case of failure, during that time user make a new sync request (after typing), then race condition occurs.
+This is a client-tracked timestamp, which is created when the sync request is queued, let's say retry sync is implemented in cases of failure in case of failure, during that time user make a new sync request (after typing), then race condition occurs.
 Moreover, this optimistic update mitigate client bug (unordered sync requests)

 *Issue*